Electricity

 This speed and distance of a Electromagnetic wave decreases when passing through a medium.
 How far sound travels depends on the decibel level and the medium it travels through.
 Sound Creates Shapes.

-Radio Waves - Receiver - Transmitter - Antenna - Physics (waves) - Sound Noise
+Radio Waves - Receiver - Transmitter - Antenna - Physics - Sound Noise - Light

 Wave in physics is a movement up and down or back and forth.
 Move or swing back and forth.
 Move in a wavy pattern or with a rising and falling motion.
 The act of signaling by a movement of the hand.
 Wave in water is one of a series of ridges that moves across the surface of a liquid or across a large body of water.